LargeNFT/large-nft/README.md

 * Provide reasonable defaults for new NFTs collection and the ability to change and customize.

-* To be distributed through IPFS and the web the full stack must run in a web browser.

 * Any user can run the entire stack for a particular collection.